FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA: Introduction

-To this end, we propose \mymethod{FedSVD}, a simple yet effective method.
-In the first round, the server randomly initializes $A_0$ and $B_0$ and broadcasts them to the participating clients.
-Each client then optimizes only the $B$ matrix using its local data, and the server aggregates the updated $B$ matrices.
-In each subsequent round, the server refactorizes the product of the aggregated $B$ and the previous $A$ using singular value decomposition (SVD) to obtain the matrices for the next iteration.
-As shown in \Cref{fig:concept}-(a), the rows of $A$ are re-initialized with orthonormal right singular vectors (\ie, $V_i^\top$) of $BA$ obtained from the SVD.
+To this end, we propose \mymethod{FedSVD}, a \emph{simple yet effective} method that introduces global reparameterization based on singular value decomposition (SVD).
+In the first communication round, the server randomly initializes $A_0$ and $B_0$ and broadcasts them to the participating clients.
+Each client then optimizes only the matrix $B$ using its local data, and the server aggregates the updated $B$ matrices.
+In each subsequent round, the server refactorizes the product of the aggregated $B$ and the previous $A$ using SVD to obtain the matrices for the next iteration.
+As shown in \Cref{fig:concept}a, the rows of $A$ are re-initialized with orthonormal right singular vectors (\ie, $V_i^\top$) of $BA$ obtained from the SVD.
 The re-initialization of $B$ uses the remaining components of the SVD, namely the left singular vectors and singular values (\ie, $U_i\Sigma_i$).
-The newly initialized matrices $\hat{A}_i$ and $\hat{B}_i$ are then broadcast to clients.
-Each client $k$, its local matrix $\hat{B}^{(k)}_0$ is initialized with $\hat{B}_i$.
-It is further optimized to produce $\hat{B}^{(k)}_\tau$, while keeping $\hat{A}_i$ fixed (\Cref{fig:concept}-(b)).
-Finally, the $\hat{B}^{(k)}_\tau$ matrices are aggregated at the server (\Cref{fig:concept}-(c)).
+The newly initialized matrices $\hat{A}_i$ and $\hat{B}_i$ are then broadcast to all clients.
+Each client $k$, initializes its local matrix $\hat{B}^{(k)}_0$ with $\hat{B}_i$ and subsequently optimizes it to obtain $\hat{B}^{(k)}_\tau$, while keeping $\hat{A}_i$ fixed (\Cref{fig:concept}b).
+The resulting $\hat{B}^{(k)}_\tau$ matrices are then collected and aggregated on the server (\Cref{fig:concept}c).

-\looseness=-1 This SVD-based reparameterization has several merits.
-First, it enables $A$ to adapt based on the aggregated $B$ without amplifying noise.
-Since SVD is a post-processing step after local updates with DP-SGD, it preserves the differential privacy guarantee.
-Secondly, the orthonormality of $A$ beneficially bounds gradient norms for $B$, preserving more update signal under DP-SGD compared to a randomly initialized matrix.
-Lastly, we theoretically show that the orthonormal rows of $A$ induce a lower condition number of the Hessian compared to a random matrix in simple logistic regression, implying a better-conditioned loss landscape that can potentially lead to faster convergence.
-Empirically, we observe accelerated accuracy improvement of deep models with orthonormal rows of $A$ (\Cref{fig:glue_private}).
+\looseness=-1 This SVD-based reparameterization offers several advantages.
+It allows $A$ to adapt based on the aggregated $B$ without amplifying noise, while maintaining the differential privacy guarantee, since SVD is applied only as a post-processing step after local DP-SGD updates.
+The orthonormality of $A$ beneficially bounds the gradient norms of $B$, preserving stronger update signals under DP-SGD compared to random initialization.
+Theoretically, we show that the orthonormal rows of $A$ yield a lower Hessian condition number than a random matrix in a two-layer multilayer perceptron (MLP) with ReLU activations, implying a better-conditioned loss landscape that can potentially lead to faster convergence.
+Empirically, we observe that this property translates into accelerated accuracy improvement for deep models with orthonormal rows of $A$ (\Cref{fig:glue_private}).